Robert S. Kaplan

 He is the author of several books, including “What You Really Need to Lead: The Power of Thinking and Acting Like an Owner;” “What You’re Really Meant To Do: A Road Map for Reaching Your Unique Potential;” and “What to Ask the Person in the Mirror: Critical Questions for Becoming a More Effective Leader and Reaching Your Potential.”

-He serves as co-chairman of Project A.L.S. and co-chairman of the Draper Richards Kaplan Foundation.
-He is also a board member of Harvard Medical School.
+He serves as co-chairman of Project A.L.S. and is also a board member of Harvard Medical School.

 Rob previously served on the boards of State Street Corporation, Harvard Management Company, Bed Bath & Beyond and Heidrick & Struggles International, Inc. He was also a trustee of the Ford Foundation, founding board chair of the TEAK Fellowship, co-founder and chairman of Indaba Capital Management, LP and chairman of the Investment Advisory Committee at Google, Inc.